 After you import the file, the fields are populated.
 You can still manually configure settings on the Connection Profile page.
 If you re-import the file on this page and save the metadata, however, any manual changes you made previously are overwritten.

-- To manually enter the SAML metadata, click Enter Manually and do the following.
+To manually enter the SAML metadata, click Enter Manually and enter the following settings.
 These settings must match the configuration on the SP.

-(Optional) If the SP is configured to sign the SAML request, select SP Signs SAML requests and click Choose File to load the SP certificate.
+(Optional) If the SP is configured to sign the SAML request, select SP signs SAML request and click Choose File to load the SP certificate.

 Selecting this option ensures that the IdP only accepts signed requests from the SP and rejects non-signed requests from the SP.